Nalaquq/DINOcut/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity) [![PyPI status](https://img.shields.io/pypi/status/ansicolortags.svg)](https://pypi.python.org/pypi/ansicolortags/)

-# Conceptual Design
+# 🧠 🚀Conceptual Design 📚 🤯
 The goal of this project is simple: to combine sommething old with soemthing new.
+So we've created an image processing pipeline for object detection using Grounding DINO; SAM; and a cut, paste learn (BGcut) approach.
+The result is a semi-supervised image processing pipeline that allows users to generate large, synthetic datasets for object detection without the hassle of manually labeling bounding boxes or creating segmentation masks.

+ # 📓

 # Directory structure